udacity/nd0821-c3-starter-code/starter/README.md

 ## GitHub Actions

 * Setup GitHub Actions on your repository.
 You can use one of the pre-made GitHub Actions if at a minimum it runs pytest and flake8 on push and requires both to pass without error.
-   * Make sure you set up the GitHub Action to have the same version of Python as you used in development.
+   * Make sure you set up the GitHub Action to use Python 3.13 (same version as development).
+   * Note: Add flake8 to requirements.txt if you want to use it for linting: `pip install flake8`
 * Add your <a href="https://github.com/marketplace/actions/configure-aws-credentials-action-for-github-actions" target="_blank">AWS credentials to the Action</a>.
 * Set up <a href="https://github.com/iterative/setup-dvc" target="_blank">DVC in the action</a> and specify a command to `dvc pull`.